📔

 This project and documentation are work in progress

 To illustrate the concepts in this guide, I've written a simple Node application representing a community library app.
-You can view the code in this Github repository.
+You can view the code in .

 This app allows users to register, borrow books and return them.
 It speaks to a PostgreSQL database and issues events over a RabbitMQ pub/sub queue.
 Database operations are wrapped in transactions and the whole app is Dockerised to be easily run locally.
 In other words, it implements everything you'd expect from a real world app short of a CI script and production configuration.